Operation Pershing: Operation

 I Field Force commander General William B. Rosson attached the 1st Battalion, 50th Infantry (Mechanized), a unit that had arrived in September to the cavalry for service along the coast.
 Tolson partially converted the mechanized battalion into an airmobile force, concentrating its armored personnel carriers at the 2nd Brigade's base camp, Landing Zone Uplift.
 Since the approaching monsoon season would bog down the armor, the battalion was to rely on whatever helicopters the division could spare.
 In an emergency, assuming the ground was dry enough, the infantry could always fly back to LZ Uplift, climb into its armor, and move overland.
 Operating in its airmobile mode in early October, the battalion came upon a PAVN force in bunkers west of Highway 1 in the 506 Valley (named for the road running through it).
 The unit was subsequently identified as the 93rd Battalion, 2nd Regiment that had left Quảng Ngãi earlier in the month.
 When the fight ended, the Americans counted 58 PAVN dead and 48 captured weapons.
 Two months later the mechanized battalion would also engage a unit of the 22nd Regiment, this time a few kilometers north of LZ English, near Tam Quan.
-Since 11 February, when Operation Pershing had begun, the 1st Cavalry Division claimed 3,900 PAVN soldiers were killed, and captured more than 2,100 prisoners and 1,100 weapons.
+Since 11 February, when Operation Pershing had begun, the 1st Cavalry Division claimed 3,900 PAVN soldiers killed and more than 2,100 prisoners and 1,100 weapons captured.
 The cost had been high, however with 498 troopers killed and 2,361 wounded, but the successes also showed that the PAVN was still trying to contest Bình Định Province, albeit with only poorly trained troops and recent replacements.
 His basic strategic mission remained the same: divert the attention of the allied regulars to ensure the survival of his local organizations.